 This Renaissance era in England (also known as the Early Modern Period), from about 1485-1660, is freighted with famous writers and treasured texts.
 Spenser, Marlowe, Jonson, Milton, Donne, and the incomparable William Shakespeare are just a few names that appear on the Renaissance Writer Roll of Honor.

-You can find out about the best-known works of these and many other Renaissance English writers by checking out latest literary timelines focusing on Renaissance English Literature, HERE:
+You can find out about the best-known works of these and many other Renaissance English writers by checking out our literary timelines focusing on Renaissance English Literature, HERE:

-Before you head to the Renaissance English Literature timelines, you can stay here for a few minutes to read some background on Renaissance life and literature.
+Before you dive in to the great works of the English Renaissance, take a few minutes here to read some background on Renaissance life and literature.
 It will help you understand, appreciate, and enjoy these beautiful, enduring works in the Western tradition.

 What was the Renaissance?